• Home

 • In a bowl, add the rinsed butter beans (they should still be slightly damp), sprinkle with the flour, the garlic powder, nutmeg, chili powder and red pepper flakes.
 Season liberally with salt and pepper and toss.
 Lay the beans flat on a baking sheet.

 • Sprinkle the rosemary onto the beans and coat everything with a liberal drizzle of olive oil.
-The amount of oil is up to you, but the more you use the crispier the beans will be, I recommend a good 2-3 tbsp.
+The amount of oil is up to you, but the more you use the crispier the beans will be, I recommend a good 2-3 tablespoons.
 Toss so everything is well coated and the beans are spread apart.

 • Drizzle the sage leaves with olive oil and a pinch of salt and spread them evenly on the other baking sheet, making sure they lay flat.